ymsaout/ymsaout/README.md

 </p>

 ---
-✨ Engineer and entrepreneur focused on distributed systems, blockchain infrastructure, and applied cryptography.
+✨ Engineer and entrepreneur focused on distributed systems, blockchain infrastructure and applied cryptography.